 - Your program is promoted as a Featured Program until your feed date.

 All selected materials must adhere to PBS Producer Handbook.
 If your video is not compliant, you may be asked to make changes before distribution.
 Any submitted graphics, video, or descriptive language may also be used for promotional purposes.

 - Completed and approved Program Offer — provided by NETA

 - Signed Program Distribution Agreement (PDA) — provided by NETA

 - Invoice paid prior to feed date

-- Adheres to PBS Producer Handbook specs for captioning, UW, open and closing credits and offer tag
+- Adheres to PBS Producer Handbook specs for captioning, underwriting, open and closing credits, and offer tag.

 File Delivery (Received 4-6 weeks prior to scheduled feed date)